blib-la/hyv/docs/12_UNDERSTANDING_VERBOSITY_OF_HYV_AGENTS.md

-# Understanding Verbosity in Hyv
+# Configuring Verbosity in Hyv

+## Overview

-`Verbosity` in Hyv's context is a configurable property that determines the amount of logging detail provided by an `Agent` during its operation.
-You can consider it as a kind of logging level.
-The verbosity level can be set when creating an instance of the `Agent` class via its options.
+This guide explores the concept of `Verbosity` in Hyv, a configurable property influencing the amount of detail logged by an `Agent` during operation.
+Questions like: How to set verbosity levels?
+What each verbosity level entails?
+And why is verbosity useful, are answered in this guide.

+## Prerequisites

+Familiarity with JavaScript or TypeScript, basic understanding of Hyv's `Agent` and `GPTModelAdapter`.

+## Guide

+### Understanding Verbosity Levels

-The verbosity level is represented as an integer, with each level providing a different degree of logging detail:
+Verbosity, represented as an integer, determines the level of logging detail:

-## Verbosity Levels

--   `0`: No logging (default if no verbosity is set during agent creation)
+-   `0`: No logging (default if not set)
--   `1`: Basic logging (provides a detailed display of the agent's output message)
+-   `1`: Basic logging (detailed output message)
--   `2`: Detailed logging (provides a detailed view of both the input and output messages)
+-   `2`: Detailed logging (input and output messages)

-## Usage

-Here's an example of how to set verbosity levels during agent instantiation:
+### Setting Verbosity Levels

+Set the verbosity level when creating an `Agent` instance via its options.

 ```typescript
 const agent = new Agent(new GPTModelAdapter(), { verbosity: 2 });
 ```

-In the example above, the `Agent` is created with a verbosity level of `2`, which means that it will log detailed information about both the input messages to the agent and the output messages from the agent.

-## What gets logged?
+### Logging Details per Verbosity Level

--   **Verbosity Level 1**: When verbosity is set to `1`, the agent logs the key-value pairs in the output message it received after processing the task.
+-   **Level 1**: Logs key-value pairs in the output message received after task processing.

--   **Verbosity Level 2**: When verbosity is set to `2`, in addition to what gets logged in verbosity level `1`, it also logs the input message before it is processed, the modified input message after running the `before` function, the output message received from the model before running the `after` function, and the modified output message after running the `after` function.

-## Why is Verbosity useful?

-The verbosity option allows you to better understand what's happening within your `Agent` during its operation.
-This can be particularly helpful when debugging your agent's behavior.
-By using a higher verbosity level, you can see exactly what messages are being sent to and received from your agent, which can help you identify any issues or misunderstandings that may arise.

-Remember, verbosity levels might affect the performance of your application, especially if the verbosity level is high (2), because it logs more information.
-Therefore, it is recommended to use higher verbosity levels only during development or debugging sessions.
+-   **Level 2**: Logs input message before and after processing, output message before and after processing, in addition to level `1` logs.

+## Summary

+Using the verbosity option, you can have a deeper insight into your `Agent` operation, which aids in debugging.
+However, higher verbosity levels can impact application performance due to more logged information, so it's advisable to use these during development or debugging sessions only.

+## Tags

+Hyv, JavaScript, TypeScript, Verbosity, Logging, Agent, GPTModelAdapter